-1) Scottish Government to provide sufficient funding for the soft skills initiatives.

-2) Scottish Funding Council to act as a mediator between the SSSC and Scottish FE Colleges on discussions regarding soft skills training.

-3) Discuss with Learndirect Scotland what resources are available to develop the IT core skills of the sector.

-4) Work with SQA on the RPL guidance project.

-5) Liaise with SFC and FE Colleges on soft skills training.
+- 1) Discussions with STUC, the Scottish Government, relevant unions and other stakeholders over the continued funding for the soft skills initiatives. - 2) Scottish Funding Council to act as a mediator between the SSSC and Scottish FE Colleges on discussions regarding soft skills training. - 3) Discuss with learndirect scotland what resources are available to develop the IT core skills of the sector.
+Identify capacity and maximise opportunities through the BLC network and Training Partner Service as appropriate. - 4) Continue to work with SQA (AB) on the RPL guidance project. - 5) Liaise with SFC and FE Colleges on soft skills training. - 6) Ids promote use and development of Learning Bytes within the sector. - 7) JobCentre Plus to focus pre-employment training to the sector on soft skills. - 8) Identify areas where TULRs can play a role in help to address these issues.